ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 At the end of the Evidence collection process evidence has been converted into a format suitable for appraisal.
 Verifiers are not required to use this as their internal state, but for the purposes of this document a sample verifier is discussed which uses this format.

-The accepted claims set will be matched against CoMID reference values, as per the appraisal policy of the verifier.
+The Accepted Claims Set will be matched against CoMID reference values, as per the appraisal policy of the verifier.
 This document describes an example evidence structure which can be easily matched against these reference values.
-Each set of evidence contains an environment map providing a namespace, and a measurement-values-map containing one or more entries.
+Each set of evidence contains an `environment-map` providing a namespace, and a `measurement-values-map` containing one or more entries.

-Each entry in the measurement-values-map is a separate piece of evidence describing the environment named by the environment-map.
-An attestor can provide multiple environment-maps each containing a single values measurement-values map, a single environment-map containing multiple entries in its measurement-values-map, or a combination of these approaches.
+Each entry in the `measurement-values-map` is a separate piece of evidence describing the environment named by the `environment-map`.
+An attestor can provide multiple `environment-map`s each containing a single values measurement-values map, a single `environment-map` containing multiple entries in its `measurement-values-map`, or a combination of these approaches.

-If evidence from different sources has the same environment-map then the measurement-values-maps are merged.
+If evidence from different sources has the same `environment-map` then the `measurement-values-map`s are merged.
 If both measurement-value-maps being merged contain the same key then the values associated with that key MUST be binary identical.

+> A CoRIM profile MUST describe:
+>
+> * How evidence is converted to a format suitable for appraisal

+Section {sec-dice-spdm} provides information on how evidence collected using DICE and SPDM protocols is added to the Accepted Claims Map.

+## Evidence appraisal

+In the Evidence Appraisal phase, a CoRIM Appraisal Context and an Evidence Appraisal Policy are used to convert the received Evidence from its raw form into a more usable form.
+This phase may be repeated multiple times.
+The outcome of the appraisal process is summarised in an Attestation Result.
+The Relying Party application uses the content of the Attestation Result to make its own policy decisions.

+We make no assumptions on the specific shape of the Attestation Result, except for its optional ability to include Evidence from the attestor and Endorsed Values that the Verifier has been able to infer from Evidence and the Appraisal Context.

+> A CoRIM profile MUST describe:
+>
+> * How Reference Values are conveyed (e.g., using Reference Value triples, or CoSWID tags)
+> * How Reference Values are associated with the Target Environment
+> * How the Target Environment is identified in Evidence
+> * How measurements from Evidence are matched against Reference Values

+> A CoRIM profile MUST describe:
+>
+> * How Endorsed Values are conveyed (e.g., using Endorsed Value triples, or Device Identity triples)
+> * How Endorsed Values are added to the Accepted Claims Map

+The sections below describe the algorithm used to compare CoMID tags.

+### Comparing and processing CoMID tags

+There can be multiple passes of the CoMID evidence appraisal process.

+In each pass, each potential CoMID tag in the Appraisal Context is compared against the accepted claims set (which has been initialised with Evidence from the attestor(s) ).
+If the reference values in the CoMID tag match the Accepted Claims Set then Endorsements and other values from the tag are added to the Accepted Claims Set.

+If any tags matched in a pass through the CoMID appraisal process then another pass is performed.
+Tags which matched in a previous pass are ignored in later passes of the same appraisal.

+A later pass may match Reference Values from the CoMID against Endorsements from matched tags in an earlier pass, this allows CoRIM authors to create hierarchical descriptions of a system.

+### Matching Evidence against Reference Values

+This section describes the process performed by the verifier to determine whether a candidate CoMID tag matches the Accepted Claims Set.
+If a tag does not match the Accepted Claims Set then it is silently ignored for this pass, processing continues with the remaining candidate tags.

+The Verifier iterates over the Reference Values in the CoMID tag.
+If the Accepted Claims Set does not contain an entry with the same `environment-map` as the Reference Value then the tag does not match.
+Comparison of `environment-map` is performed using a binary comparison.
+A Verifier SHOULD convert `environment-map` to the canonical format before performing the binary comparison.

+The Verifer locates the `measurement-values-map` corresponding to the `environment-map` in the Reference Value and the Accepted Claims Set.
+The Verifier enumerates over the key-value pairs in the Reference Value `measurement-values-map`.
+If the Accepted Claims Set `measurement-values-map` does not have an entry with the same key as the Reference Value `measurement-values-map`, or if the entries do not match, then the tag does not match.

+The algorithm used to match the `measurement-values-map` entries together depends on whether the reference value is tagged, and on the `measurement-values-map` key which identifies the entry.

+If the Reference Value `measurement-values-map` value starts with a CBOR tag then the verifier MUST use the algorithm described by the tag to match the entries.
+Handling for initial tags is described in sub-sections below.
+If the verifier does not recognise the tag value then the tag does not match.

+If the Reference Value is not tagged and the measurement-value-map key is a special value described in the sub-sections below, then the algorithm appropriate to that key is used to match the entries.

+If the Reference Value is not tagged, and the `measurement-values-map` key is not a special value described below, then the entries are compared using binary comparison of their CBOR values.

+Note that while specifications may extend the matching semantics using tags, there is no way to extend the matching semantics of special key values.
+Any new keys requiring special handling must have an appropriate tag in the reference value.

+#### Comparing raw-value entries

+#### Comparing svn entries

+#### Comparing digest entries

+#### Defining handling for new tags

+### Adding CoMID Endorsed Values to the Accepted Claims Set

+If a CoMID tag matches the Accepted Claims Set then the verifier must attempt to add Endorsed values from that tag to the Accepted Claims Set.

+If any of the Endorsed values being added have the same `environment-map` and `measurement-values-map` key, but a different`measurement-values-map` entry from the existing value then the verifier MUST NOT add any part of the tag to the Accepted Claims Map.

+## Adding DICE/SPDM evidence to the Accepted Claims Set {#sec-dice-spdm}

+This section defines how evidence from DICE and/or SPDM is transformed into a format where it can be added to an accepted claims set.
+A verifier supporting DICE/SPDM format evidence should implement this section.

 ### Transforming SPDM Evidence to a format usable for matching

-***Evidence Binding For SPDM*** describes the process by which evidence in a SPDM MEASUREMENTS response is converted to Evidence suitable for matching using the rules below.
+[Evidence Binding For SPDM](TCG_SPDM-TBD) describes the process by which evidence in a SPDM MEASUREMENTS response is converted to Evidence suitable for matching using the rules below.
 The converted evidence is held in evidence triples which have a similar format to reference-triples (their semantics is described below).

 ### Transforming DICE Evidence to a format usable for matching